Management: BA, BS

 The Management major enables students to acquire a foundation of key concepts and skills that are applicable to both business and non-business organizations, coupled with the technical skills needed to support particular career paths.
 Through the hands-on teaching provided at the Huntsman School of Business, you will gain strong analytical, interpersonal communication, and problem-solving skills.

 - Students will receive a BS by completing all required courses in their major.
 To receive a BA, students must also gain proficiency in one or more foreign languages.

 - Human Resource Management: This emphasis develops students who understand human behavior in organizations and how people assets can be leveraged to create value for the individual and the organization.

-- Operations Management: This emphasis prepares students with interests in process improvement and how to manage supply chains
+- Operations and Supply Chain Management: This emphasis prepares students with interests in process improvement and how to manage supply chains

 - Hotel Management: The Hotel Management emphasis prepares students for careers in an industry which accounts for more than $200 billion of the U.S. economy.